-One of the first things you will do after installing the virtual machine is to check the Internet and network connection.
+After installing the virtual machine, one initial task is verifying the Internet and network connection.
 If you had installed the adapter added by default in the VM wizard, you would not be able to access the Internet.
 So we have added a legacy network adapter to the VM.

-Open the start menu on your virtual computer and open the CMD command prompt and test your Internet connection by pinging the Google servers by executing the ping 22.214.171.124 command.
+Open the start menu on your virtual computer, open the CMD command prompt, and test your Internet connection by pinging the Google servers by executing the ping 126.96.36.199 command.

 When the ping check is successful, open Internet Explorer and check your connection by visiting the homepage of the Google search engine.

-After installing Windows Vista with Hyper-V, you may experience screen resolution problems and not be able to hear system sounds when you connect to the VM.
-Therefore, you can connect to your guest system using the Remote Desktop Connection tool on the host and use the full-screen mode and hear the system sounds.
+After installing Windows Vista with Hyper-V, you may experience screen resolution problems and be unable to hear system sounds when you connect to the VM.
+Therefore, you can connect to your guest system using the Remote Desktop Connection tool on the host, use the full-screen mode, and hear the system’s sounds.

-Before connecting to the guest OS with the remote desktop, you need to find out the IP address that the VM gets from the DHCP server in your local network.
+Before connecting to the guest VM using a remote desktop, obtaining the IP address assigned to the machine by the DHCP server in your local network is necessary.